rhythm199/rhythm199/README.md

 ## About Me

-4.5 years building React + TypeScript applications — from greenfield systems to stabilizing legacy architectures no one else wanted to touch.
+4.5 years building React, Redux, Javascript, TypeScript applications — from greenfield systems to stabilizing legacy architectures no one else wanted to touch.

 I specialize in **micro-frontend environments**, **large-scale migrations**, and **state management at scale**.
 My work sits at the intersection of product thinking and engineering discipline: I care about code that performs, components that are reusable, and systems that the next developer can actually extend without breaking things.